 An operating system is the most important software that a computer cannot work without.
 In this article, we would be discussing Linux Vs Unix operating systems in-depth and find out which one is better.
-So stay tuned with us to know the core difference between Unix and Linux architecture, commands and Kennel.
+So stay tuned with us to know the core difference between Unix and Linux Commands, architecture, and Kernel.
 Here, you would be learning the following topics:

 What is Unix?

 Unix is the multi-user and multi-tasking operating system developed at Bell Labs in the early 1970s.
-Unix systems have a graphical user interface which provides an easy to use environment.
-There are different versions of Unix, and some of the simplified versions are - Sun Solaris, GNU and MacOS X.
+Unix systems have a graphical user interface that provides an easy to use environment.
+There are different versions of Unix, and some of the simplified versions are - Sun Solaris, GNU, and macOS X.

-If you would like to Enrich your career with a Linux certified professional, then visit Mindmajix - A Global online training platform: “Linux Training” Course.
+If you would like to Enrich your career with a Linux certified professional, then visit Mindmajix - A Global online training platform: “Linux Certification Course” .
 This course will help you to achieve excellence in this domain.

 What are the features of the Unix operating system?